eriknyquist/nedry/README.rst

      "2hrs3mins", "2 hours & 3 minutes"

    - A specific date and time, written in one of the following formats:

      * DD/MM/YYYY HH:MM
      * YYYY/MM/DD HH:MM
      * HH:MM DD/MM/YYYY
      * HH:MM YYYY/MM/DD

+     NOTE: if you are using a specific date/time, you should first tell the bot which timezone you are in using the "!timezone" command.
+That way, you can provide dates/times in your local timezone.
+You only have to set your timezone once, the bot will remember it (see "@BotName !help timezone" for more details about how to set your timezone).

    Sending the command with no arguments returns the list of currently scheduled messages.